-What Can a Handyman Do in Sioux Falls, South Dakota?
+What Can a Handyman Do Without a License in Sioux Falls, South Dakota?

 South Dakota does not run a single statewide “general contractor license” program for most residential/commercial general contracting or handyman work.
 In Sioux Falls (Minnehaha County), your compliance focus is typically: (1) city contractor registration and permits/inspections, (2) state trade licensure for electrical/plumbing (and some mechanical work handled locally), and (3) South Dakota tax licensing (sales/use tax) rather than a general statewide business license.
 Even if you’re a handyman, you generally cannot perform regulated trade work (electrical/plumbing) without the proper license, and you still need permits for many building-related jobs.